dmd-program/dmd-100/projects/open_design/develop_prototyping.md

 You will now start prototyping with your materials to try to approximate the toy from your product pitch.

+## Constraints

+1. You must not spend more than $10.00 USD to assemble the kit.
+2. Your users must be able to assemble their kits without special skills or tools.
+Tools are excluded from the cost restriction.
+   1. Allowed tools: Scissors, exacto knife
+   2. Allowed marking implements: Pen, pencil, marker

 ## Instructions

 1. Revisit your research, resources, and product pitch.
 Make note in your journal of any ideas, insights, themes, or opportunities that you want to explore.